dima-huang/dima-huang.github.io/index.md

 paginate: 8
 message: "Accepting new members"
 message_icon: "svg/icon/test-tube.svg"
-title: Welcome!
-subtitle: "The DH Lab studies the separation of critical materials"
+title: Welcome to the DH Lab
 toc_image: /assets/images/home_TOC.png
 ---
+**We study the separation science of critical materials.**
-Our group aims to develop sustainable methods for recovering and separating critical materials — elements that are vital to modern technologies, yet are in limited supply and lack easy substitutes.
+Our group develops sustainable methods to recover and separate critical elements—those essential to modern technologies but are often scarce and difficult to replace.
 We design selective receptors and functionalized materials to target these elements, enabling efficient catch-and-release in heterogeneous systems.

 <img class="home-image" src="/assets/images/AboutDHLab.svg" alt="Home page image">